-If the engine is not running, the power assist for the brakes and steering will not work so steering and braking will be much harder than usual. -Emergency towing (four-wheel drive models and two-wheel drive models with off-road package)
+If the engine is not running, the power assist for the brakes and steering will not work so steering and braking will be much harder than usual.

+-Emergency towing (four-wheel drive models and PreRunner with off-road package)

 If towing is necessary, we recommend you to have it done by your Toyota dealer or a commercial tow truck service.